lazarpe/springboot-ueK223/README.md

       - Password: postgres

 ---
+Final product can be found in the dev-branch, ready for deployment.
+---
 ### Application setup
 After the Container is running with the DB you can start the spring application and you should be able to log in with either a...